fifc/yos/fs/README.md

 # NeFS

-Utility for accessing a disk or disk image formatted with NeOS File System (BMFS).
+Utility for accessing a disk or disk image formatted with NeOS File System (NeFS).

 ## Prerequisites

-GCC (C compiler) and Automake are required for building the BMFS disk utility.
+GCC (C compiler) and Automake are required for building the NeFS disk utility.

 In Ubuntu this can be completed with the following command:

 	sudo apt-get install gcc automake

-## Building BMFS
+## Building NeFS

     autoreconf -fi
     ./configure